Semantive/pcm-encoder/README.md

 # pcm-encoder
-Simple PCM to MP4 encoder
+Simple PCM to MP4 encoder for Android

-PCMEncoder provides simple API for concatenating multiple PCM streams into one, encoded MP4 file.
+PCMEncoder provides simple API for concatenating multiple PCM streams into one, encoded MP4 file on Android devices.
+It uses MediaMuxer, MediaCodec and MediaFormat, which are available since Android API 18.

 Usage:
 ```java